NukemHill/OrchardDoc/Documentation/Writing-a-content-part.markdown

             Category: Geolocation

 Now let's begin to write the Map part.
 To begin with, we need a class to contain the data for the part.
 Data classes are conventionally added to the "Models" folder of the project.
-Right-click the Models folder in Visual Studio and choose "Add > Class" from the context menu and name the new file Map.cs:
+Right-click the Models folder in Visual Studio and choose "Add > Class" (or "Add > Add New Item ..." to bring up the "Add New Item" dialog box; then select "Class" under "Visual C#") from the context menu and name the new file Map.cs:

 ![](../Upload/screenshots_675/vs_add_model_class.png)